fa7i3/UFOs/README.md

  # Results.
  The result was the working website that filtered the data using five diffrent categories which are: date, city, state, country and shape.

-* The unique website shows the UFO's sightings data in a well structured table which details the date, city, state, country, shape, duration and comments.
+* The unique website shows the UFO's sightings data in a well structured table which details the date, city, state, country, shape, duration and comments;
+* The website was designed using HTML and JavaScript; arranged and decorated using CSS and Bootstrap;
-* The
+*